How E-Plan Works

 City Staff Performs Final Review

-The project manager will also calculate the final building permit fee and mark the plans as approved.
+The project manager also confirms the final building permit fee and stamps the plans.

-The authorized user will be notified by e-mail that the permit has been issued (subject to payment of the permit fee).
+The authorized user is notified by email that the permit has been issued (subject to payment of the permit fee).

 Authorized User Pays Permit Fee through the Permit Portal